 Coop and Cami– This has to be one of the cutest series Disney Channel has put out in a while- which is why it’s shocking it wasn’t picked up for a 3rd season!
-It’s a “would you Wrather” situation each episode with a bit of funny, love and real ness in young teen life. (rather, but that’s their last name) Sydney to the Max is also a favorite with the same feel.
+It’s a “would you Wrather” situation each episode with a bit of funny, love and real ness in young teen life. (rather, but that’s their last name) Sydney to the Max is also a favorite with the same funny, yet sweet, family feel.

-The Hunted Hathaways– This cute Nickelodeon series on Netflix is about a family having to shack up with the ghosts that refuse to leave- but instead of being spooky it’s funny.
+The Hunted Hathaways– This Nickelodeon series on Netflix is about a family having to shack up with the ghosts that refuse to leave- but instead of being spooky it’s funny.
 It’s not a favorite of ours, but our kids love it.

 The Secrets of Sulphur Springs– The newest Disney Channel suspenseful series is so great!
-It’s full of flashbacks and multigenerational drama, without being too overwhelming- but keeping it entertaining for adults to watch along.
+It’s full of flashbacks and multigenerational drama, without being too overwhelming- but keeping it entertaining for adults to watch along too!

 Finding ‘Ohana– This new Netflix original is in the spirit of The Goonies (also not to be missed), but updated, and takes the family to Hawaii.
 My kids have watched it multiple times already!

 Marvel (from start to finish!)- Ellie recently watched all 20+ Marvel movies with her family in the timeline!
 Such a fun way to spend a family time with kids of different ages!